imajumd1/Aurorahealthagent/mvp.md

 # Autism Virtual Agent - MVP Specification

 ## MVP Goal
 Create a backend-focused autism virtual agent that feels magical while remaining simple.
-Users can ask any question in English and receive intelligent, autism-focused responses with proper citations and guardrails.
+Users can ask any question in English and receive intelligent responses that always call the LLM while maintaining intelligent guardrails and autism focus.

-## Core Magic Moment
+## Core Magic Moments

+### **Autism-Related Question**
 **User asks**: "How can I help my 5-year-old with autism who has meltdowns in grocery stores?"

 **Agent responds**: